-It is the philosophy of DWCC to provide correctional services in a professional manner in order to protect the safety of the public, the staff and the offender population.
-Consistent with this, it is our responsibility to provide meaningful opportunities to enhance (through a variety of educational, work, social services, and medical programs) the ability of the individual offender to successfully reintegrate into our society upon release.
+It is the philosophy of DWCC to provide correctional services in a professional manner in order to protect the safety of the public, staff, and imprisoned people.
+Consistent with DWCC’s mission, we believe it is our responsibility to provide meaningful opportunities to enhance (through a variety of educational, work, social services, and medical programs) the ability of imprisoned people to successfully reintegrate into our society upon release.

 From 1-20 West, take Exit # 67 (Highway 9 North).
 Next, take Highway 9 North to Highway 79 Turn right onto Highway 79 Take Highway 79 through Homer (around courthouse square stay on Highway 79 North) Just past intersection of state Highway 2, take a right onto Highway 520.
 Drive eight miles on Highway 520, then turn left onto Bell Hill Road.
 DWCC front gate is approximately half a mile on the left.